anishjha93/zerocode-wiki/JUnit5-Jupiter-Parallel-Load-Extension.md

 }
 ```

-### What is JUnit5LoadDifferentLoadTest ?
+### What does JUnit5LoadDifferentLoadTest example do?
-+ If your load generation configuration is different for different kind of load you are setting up to generate, then, you need to annotate the config at the method level `@LoadWith("load_generation.properties")`
++ If your load generation configuration is different for different kind of load you are setting up to generate, then, you need to annotate the config at the `Method` level `@LoadWith("load_generation.properties")`

 e.g.
 ```java